Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 The most potent example is when fish start jumping out of the sea... and the screen!
 Their bodies fly over the black letterbox as if it's a 3D movie minus the glasses, shot in 2.35:1 to relay the grandeur of the scene.

 Everything about this movie is expansive and immersive.
-It wants viewers to feel how huge, scary, and beautiful the ocean is to Pi (Suraj Sharma) when he's left to fend for himself.
-The different aspect ratios are used to evoke various feelings, but they all feed back into this idea of vastness.
+It wants viewers to feel how huge, scary, and beautiful the ocean is to Pi (played by Suraj Sharma) when he's left to fend for himself.
+The different aspect ratios all feed back into this idea of vastness.

-Life of Pi is as much a visual experience as it is a brilliant story, which Lee enhances through all the tools at his disposal.
+Life of Pi is as much a visual experience as it is a brilliant story, which Lee enhances using all the tools at his disposal.

 3. Scott Pilgrim Vs. The World (2010)